B-Hartley/drinkaware/GUIDE.md

 - Look for the `drinkId` parameter when a drink is added
 - The "Drinks Today" sensor can also help by showing the raw drink data in its attributes

+### Custom Drinks in Home Assistant UI

+Once you create a custom drink either in the app or via the services, these custom drinks should appear in the dropdown menus in the Home Assistant UI service call panel.
+If they don't appear immediately:

+1. Try refreshing Home Assistant (not a full restart)
+2. Use the `refresh` service to update the drinks cache
+3. The custom drinks will be shown with "(Custom)" suffix in the dropdown

+Note that in versions before 0.1.7, there were issues with custom drink measures not showing their descriptions properly.

 ### Using Custom Drinks

 If you have identified a custom drink ID: